 You haven’t wrapped your company vehicles because, “It costs too much.”

 Billboards can run $700 to $2500 per month.
 A vehicle wrap can run $1500 to $4000, and last two to seven years or more.

 So, what does a vehicle wrap cost?
 The best answer we can share is … it depends.
 It depends on the size of the vehicle, the scope of the work, and the location of the vehicle(s).
 Other considerations include the type and quality of the adhesive vinyl material, experience of the installation crew, and the condition of the vehicle.
 There’s no one exact answer to the question.
 Here’s More, FAQ: How Much Does a Vehicle Wrap Cost?

 You haven’t wrapped your company vehicles because, “We only have small cars — they’re not big enough for wraps.”

 Once again digital technology has changed things.
 No vehicle is too small to wrap.
-We have effectively wrapped smart cars, boats, golf carts, and motorcycles.
+We have effectively wrapped Smart Cars, sedans, and small SUVs.
 I saw a Smart Car fully wrapped for a vision group.
 The side of the car advertised Lasik Surgery, the rear shared their web address and phone number and then in large letters it shared, “Be Smart”.
-It’s a tiny car.
-I don’t know if there is a smaller car on the market.
-Yet, the wrap worked.
-Did size matter?
+It’s a tiny car and I don’t know if there is a smaller car on the market.
+Yet, the wrap worked as effective advertising.